 Incidents during development:

-During the development of Watchkeeper, there were some incidents involving the system crashing in the UK.
-These incidents were all subject to inquiries, the full details of which can be accessed below:
+During the development of Watchkeeper, there have been incidents involving the system crashing in the UK and Overseas.
+These incidents have been subject to inquiries, the details of which can be accessed below: